 You must meet the following minimum criteria* to be considered for placement in the UNO History Graduate Program:

-1) Complete 21 semester hours of work in history
+- Complete 21 semester hours of coursework in history

-2) Complete a course on historical methodology and/or research, with a 3.0 grade point average (on a 4.0 scale).
+- Complete a historical methodology and/or research course, with a 3.0 grade point average (on a 4.0 scale).

 The A.V.
 Sorensen Award is given to an undergraduate or graduate student who has written the best paper or completed thesis on an urban topic (one involving the history of cities and towns at any stage of development) during the previous academic year.